MindHunter86/NexusCloner/README.md

 ### Path filtering
-Sometimes you need clone repository particulary.
+Sometimes you need clone repository particularly.
 There is **--path-filter** for this tasks.
-The variable is reqiure valid regexp for futher filtering.
+The variable is requires valid regexp for further filtering.

 Example.
 You have some repository with tree of artifacts:
 ```